11 Dead, Five Wounded In Southern Philippine Clash

 Date

-(MENAFN- IANS) Manila, Oct 31 (IANS) Eleven suspected members of the Moro Islamic Liberation Front (MILF) have been killed and five others have been wounded in a clash with their own MILF comrades in Maguindanao del Sur province in the southern Philippines, a spokesperson for the Philippine army said Thursday.
+MANILA, Oct 31 (NNN-PNA) – Eleven suspected members of the Moro Islamic Liberation Front (MILF) have been killed, and five others have been wounded, in a clash with their own MILF comrades in Maguindanao del Sur province, in the southern Philippines, a spokesperson for the Philippine army said, today.

-Lieutenant Colonel Roden Orbon of the Army's 6th Infantry Division said the fighting broke out around 1:30 p.m. local time in Pagalungan town on Wednesday, forcing around 30 families in the area to flee to avoid getting caught in the crossfire.
+Lieutenant Colonel Roden Orbon, of the Army's 6th Infantry Division said, the fighting broke out around 1:30 p.m. local time in Pagalungan town yesterday, forcing around 30 families in the area to flee, to avoid getting caught in the crossfire.

-It was unclear what caused the fighting among the two warring factions, Xinhua news agency reported.
+It was unclear what caused the fighting among the two warring factions.

 The MILF signed a peace pact with the government in 2014, ending decades of bloody conflict in the southern Philippines.

-The peace agreement paved the way for establishing the Bangsamoro Autonomous Region in Muslim Mindanao.
-Over 26,000 MILF combatants have been decommissioned since 2019.
+The peace agreement paved the way for establishing the Bangsamoro Autonomous Region, in Muslim Mindanao.
+Over 26,000 MILF combatants have been decommissioned since 2019.– NNN-PNA

 Legal Disclaimer: